 9) Entry verification –

-[Instructions/Remove: This section explains how data acquisition, data entry, and data verification (QAQC) were performed before data were sent to the CDMO to be archived into the permanent database.
-Describe how your reserve receives data from the analytical laboratory, how it is entered into Excel, and how it is verified.
-If your reserve converts nutrient values to attain the required units of measurement, note that here and detail your process.
-List who was responsible for these tasks and include the following statement.]
+ANERR personnel download data from the FLDEP laboratory roughly a month after sampling, following notification from the laboratory that sample results are available.
+Data and final reports are downloaded through the laboratory’s in-house LIMS software program.
+Raw data and sample hold times are downloaded as Microsoft Excel 1997-2003 workbooks (.xls) files and final laboratory reports are downloaded as .pdf documents.
+Data are verified for completeness and notes are made of any communications with the laboratory regarding suspect data.
+On a quarterly basis, raw nutrient and chlorophyll-a data is copied and pasted into quarterly files and hand-held physical chemistry readings taken at the time of sampling are added to these files.
+Preliminary QAQC and samples falling below MDLs are noted on a quarterly basis.
+Units are consistent with those used by CDMO so unit conversion is not necessary.
+At the end of the calendar year, quarterly files are compiled and this data is copied into a single working file for secondary QAQC using the CDMO Nutrient QAQC Excel macro.

 Nutrient data are entered into a Microsoft Excel worksheet and processed using the NutrientQAQC Excel macro.
 The NutrientQAQC macro sets up the data worksheet, metadata worksheets, and MDL worksheet; adds chosen parameters and facilitates data entry; allows the user to set the number of significant figures to be reported for each parameter and rounds using banker’s rounding rules; allows the user to input MDL values and then automatically flags/codes measured values below MDL and inserts the MDL; calculates parameters chosen by the user and automatically flags/codes for component values below MDL, negative calculated values, and missing data; allows the user to apply QAQC flags and codes to the data; produces summary statistics; graphs selected parameters for review; and exports the resulting data file to the CDMO for tertiary QAQC and assimilation into the CDMO’s authoritative online database.

-[Example of conversion documentation, update for your laboratory results] The University of Washington Marine Chemistry Laboratory calculates and reports results in µM.
-For purposes of consistency in the NERR System, Padilla Bay NERR calculates the concentrations as mg/ l-1 based on atomic weights of 14.01, 30.97, 28.09, and 12.01 for N, P, Si, and C respectively.
-Therefore, Padilla Bay NERR staff multiplies the concentrations reported by the University of Washington Marine Chemistry Laboratory by 0.01401, 0.03097, 0.02809, and 0.01201 to yield concentrations in mg/L as N, P, Si, and C respectively.
+From January 2018 to present, Ethan Bourque was responsible for these tasks.

 10) Parameter titles and variable names by category –

-[Instructions/Remove: Only list those parameters that are reported in the data submission.
-See Table 2 in the “Nutrient and Chlorophyll Monitoring Program and Database Design” SOP version 1.8 (March 2017) for a full list of available parameters.
-If NO2 and NO3 are not reported, modify note 2 to explain why.]

 Required NOAA NERRS System-wide Monitoring Program nutrient parameters are denoted by an asterisk “*”.